 Grace Wilbur Trout moved to a house on the 400 block of Forest Ave. in Oak Park from Chicago with her family in 1903.
-While in Oak Park she devised and implemented a strategy to attain the right to vote for women.
-Trout joined the Nineteenth Century Club of Oak Park in 1906.
-Trout went on to lead the campaign for a new state constitution that guaranteed equal rights for women.
-After she retired to Florida, Trout found new issues to occupy her time, including municipal planning.
+She became president of the Illinois Equal Suffrage Association in 1910 and devised and implemented a strategy to attain the right to vote for women.
+One of her strategies was an automobile tour of many suburban communities; men came out to admire the touring car and were treated to speeches on suffrage by the women.

-Interested in learning more about Grace Wilbur Trout and the local suffrage movement?
-Read The Woman Who Never Fails, available in our gift shop.
+Trout was lauded as "the supreme ideal of cultivated womanliness."
+She was a wife, mother, activist, and organizer as well as a talented politician and orator.
+To learn more about Grace Wilbur Trout and the local suffrage movement, read The Woman Who Never Fails, available in our gift shop.